theNewDynamic/aba-icc/_situations/venezuela.md

 phase: Preliminary Examinations, Closed - Decision Not to Proceed
 link_to_more_information: https://www.icc-cpi.int/venezuela
 description: >-
-  The Preliminary Examination in Venezuela focuses on alleged atrocity crimes (crimes against humanity) committed during a conflict (an attempted coup d'état) which involved Venezuelan government forces and political opposition groups and which occurred in April 2002.
-On February 9, 2006, the OTP closed the preliminary examination.
+  There are two ongoing preliminary examinations in Venezuela.
+Venezuela I focuses on alleged atrocity crimes committed in the context of political unrest and related detentions in Venezuela since April 2017, and Venezuela II involves crimes allegedly resulting from US sanctions.
+The OTP closed in 2006 a past preliminary examination into alleged atrocity crimes (crimes against humanity) committed during a 2002 conflict (an attempted coup d'état).
 slug: venezuela
 ---